Chapter 9: Warriors Returning to Our Senses

 The trauma that started “out there” is now played out on the battlefield of their own bodies, usually without a conscious connection between what happened back then and what is going on right now inside.
 The challenge is not so much learning to accept the terrible things that have happened but learning how to gain mastery over one’s internal sensations and emotions.
 Sensing, naming, and identifying what is going on inside is the first step to recovery.

 Everything changed when I could look at my old pain without trying to protect myself from seeing it.
-Writing my story this way has helped me do that at my own pace.
+Writing my story this way helped me do it at a pace I could handle.

-It's like retrieving the black box from a downed plane.
-Even in places where our memory has blanks, the body’s been recording the whole time.
-This kind of writing helps us crack open that black box—not to re-live the crash, but to finally understand the flight.
+It’s like recovering the black box from a downed plane.
+Even in places where our memory goes blank, the body’s been recording the whole time.
+This kind of writing helps us crack open that black box—not to relive the crash, but to finally understand the flight.

-We’re building the whole story now—one piece at a time.
+We’re building the full story now, one piece at a time.
 The body’s version is finally part of it.
 Nothing left behind.

-Go back to your Chapter 7 draft.
-Imagine yourself in that old situation.
+Go back to your first-person draft.
+Read it and picture yourself in that old situation.
 Let it play like a movie.
-Hit pause along the way, ask the Seven Sensory Recall Questions, and fill in any details that come back to you.
+Hit pause along the way.
+Ask the Seven Sensory Recall Questions, and write down any new details that come back to you.

 When you’re ready—and your draft reflects what your body remembers—move on to Chapter 10: Two Antidotes to Pain